jr-martin/VendingMachine/Readme.txt

 - The machine will not accept coin denominations that it was not initially stocked with, even if they are valid currency.
 - This machine can be stocked with coins that don't exist (e.g. a 15 cent coin).
 - Inventory and Funds cannot be restocked while the machine is running.
+- If this application is published, the Money.yaml and Inventory.yaml files will be published to the same directory as the executable.
+These files must be kept in the same directory as the executable for the application to work.